 Week 2 of the Mike Herndon Show is here, available exclusively to Broadway Insiders!

 Mike and Easton dive into the Titans’ playcalling issues, who is to blame on the coaching staff, how the Titans can upset the Bills, play a game of “Buy, Sell or Hold” with Week 1 takes, and Mike gives his “Mike Drop” hot take of the week!

 Chris is a senior writer covering Nashville SC.
 His work includes his "Three Thoughts" piece after every Nashville match that highlights the important storylines and incorporates key video clips from the match.
 Chris' other articles often navigate the complexity of roster building around the myriad of MLS roster rules.

-Outside of Broadway Sports Media, Chris resides in Knoxville and is a licensed attorney serving as in-house counsel for a large insurance company.
-Beyond NSC, he is always willing to discuss Tennessee football and basketball, Manchester United, Coventry City, and USMNT.
+Outside of Broadway Sports Media, Chris resides in Knoxville and works as in-house counsel in the insurance industry.
+Beyond NSC, he is always willing to discuss the Tennessee Volunteers, Coventry City, and USMNT.

 Born and raised west of the Mighty Mississippi, a 2nd-grade project on the state of Tennessee introduced Robert to Steve McNair and Eddie George, turning him into a Titans fan for life.
 Robert was best known for being the Music City Miracles Links Guy for the better part of a decade.
 He loves all things sports and can be found on The Flex fantasy football podcast, part of Broadway Sports Media.